geoscience-community-codes/spatial_density/README.md

 This perl script calculates a spatial density or spatial intensity grid (ASCII format) based on a gaussian kernel function using a SAMSE bandwith calculated using the 'ks' package, written by Tarn Duong <tarn.duong at gmail.com> which is a package using the statistical programming language R.

 ### USAGE:
-This spatial density program requires a configuration file: spatial_density.conf (default) Please edit this file first and then attempt to run the script.
+This spatial density program requires a configuration file: spatial_density.conf (default name) Please edit this file first and then attempt to run the script.
-The filename is specified on the command line.
-To run the script type: perl spatial_density.pl spatial_density.conf
+The configuration file is specified on the command line.
+To run the script type:

+>perl spatial_density.pl spatial_density.conf <

 ### DEPENDENCIES:
 The script depends on a number of perl modules: